Robin Black (colonial administrator): Post-governorship

 Black returned to Britain in 1964.
 He was active with the Commonwealth War Graves Commission and the Royal Commonwealth Society, and served as chairman of the Clerical Medical and General Life Assurance Society in the 1970s.
-He died on 19 October 1999, having been predeceased some years earlier (in 1986) by his wife Anne.
+He died on 19 October 1999, having been predeceased in 1986 by his wife Anne.
 He was survived by their two daughters, Barbara and Kathryn.